 For more information on water storage, please read: “Emergency Water Storage and Filtration – What You Need to Know”

-Purchase or assemble a first aid kit that will allow you to treat minor injuries.
-Have a few more first aid items for larger, more complex injuries, such as a sling for arm injuries.
-Take a first aid class if possible, and invest in a first aid guide such as the Living Ready Pocket Manual – First Aid Fundamentals for Survival, which I recently reviewed.
+Purchase a first aid kit like the 12 survivors or travelers first aid kit or assemble your own.
+You need a first aid kit that allows you to at least treat minor injuries.
+It is better to have more items for larger, more complex injuries, such as a sling for arm injuries.
+Take a first aid class, and invest in a first aid guide such as the Living Ready Pocket Manual – First Aid Fundamentals for Survival.

-For more detailed recommendations, read “Preparedness – First Aid Kit and Medical Supplies“.
+For more detailed recommendations, read “Preparedness – Best First Aid Kit“.

-- Emergency Lighting – Have flashlights, lanterns or candles on hand.
+- Emergency Lighting – Have flashlights, lanterns and/or candles on hand.
 Always be extra careful with open flame, especially around children and pets.
-Don’t forget matches or lighters.
+Don't forget matches or lighters.

 - Emergency Communication – Have an emergency radio.
 Have a way to charge your cellphone when the power grid is down.
-Some crank emergency radios and lamps can do double duty as cellphone chargers.
+At least one crank emergency Kaito KA500L radio can do double duty as cellphone chargers.
 You may also want to invest in a solar cellphone charger.
 Have extra batteries on hand, and make sure to keep them organized and rotated.

 Preparedness Basics – Preparing Yourself